adrakes/GMDA/README.md

 html.

 N.B on workflow:
-For this project we chose to use the ad-hoc SBL applications provided at http://sbl.inria.fr/applications rather than compiling the entire SBL library which happens to be quite challenging.
-Therefore we have run several different packages on a VM ubuntu which we combined with some python code to master the given tasks.
+For this project we chose to use the pre-complied static SBL programs provided at http://sbl.inria.fr/applications rather than compiling the entire SBL library which happens to be quite challenging.
+Therefore we have run several different packages on a VM ubuntu which we combined with some python code to answer the given tasks.

 #### Question 1
-#### An ensemble of N  10^6 local minima of the BLN69 protein model can be found at http://sbl.
+#### An ensemble of N  10^6 local minima of the BLN69 protein model can be found at http://sbl.inria.fr/data-models.
-#### inria.fr/data-models.
 This set is denoted S in the sequel.
-To get familiar with this data set, select
-#### a reasonable number of local minima with low energy, and display them in 2D using multi-dimensional
+To get familiar with this data set, select a reasonable number of local minima with low energy, and display them in 2D using multi-dimensional scaling (MDS).
-#### scaling (MDS).
 For example, you may focus on the 10 lowest local minina.
-This set is denoted T in
+This set is denoted T in the sequel.
-#### the sequel.

 In order to generate set T, we import set S and choose the 10 proteins with the lowest associated energies:
 ```python